 Arjay is a tiny town located in the state of Kentucky.
 With a population of 183 people and just one neighborhood, Arjay is the 389th largest community in Kentucky.

-When you are in Arjay, you'll notice that it is more blue-collar than most other communities in America.
-100.00% of Arjay’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Arjay is generally considered to be a blue-collar town.
+100.00% of the Arjay workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Arjay is a town of production and manufacturing workers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Arjay who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 Arjay’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.